 Also, don’t forget to let your bank know when you’ll be in Thailand.
 Unless your bank is aware you’re abroad, they might consider your transactions suspicious and freeze your card for security reasons.

-ATM daily withdrawal limits vary depending on the bank.
-F.e.
-Bangkok Bank’s limit is ฿25,000 (~£585).¹ One large withdrawal often works out cheaper than several smaller ones, so you should confirm with your bank whether your card can handle this limit.
+Most Thai ATMs have a daily withdrawal limit of ฿20,000 (£465).
+One large withdrawal often works out cheaper than several smaller ones, so you should confirm with your bank whether your card can handle this limit.
 If it doesn’t, try adjusting it accordingly with them.

 ATM withdrawals offer the best deal on the exchange rate, provided you choose to be charged in the local currency - Baht (฿).
-Withdrawals in Baht are converted using the mid-market rate, a fair exchange rate.
+Withdrawals in Baht are converted using the mid-market rate, the fairest exchange rate possible.

-Choose to be charged in British pounds, and the ATM will make up an exchange rate using Dynamic Currency Conversion.
+Choose to be charged in your home currency, and the ATM will make up an exchange rate using Dynamic Currency Conversion.
 This is a bad deal which can cost you money and most ATMs in Thailand are set to automatically offer this option, so be careful.
 Always press “no”.

 Unfortunately, the fees for using an ATM in Thailand are expensive.
-Most local banks charge ฿300 (around £7) ² per transaction for withdrawals with a foreign bank card.
-Aeon Bank charges ฿150 per transaction.³ At about £3.50, this is still quite expensive.
+Most local banks charge ฿200 (approximately £4.60) per transaction for withdrawals with a foreign bank card.
+Aeon Bank charges ฿150 per transaction.
+At about £3.50, this is still quite expensive.

 Your home bank will also charge fees.
 Expect to be charged a withdrawal fee and a foreign currency fee per transaction.